 Don’t left private contractors drive off with our safety!

-Send an email to your MLA and tell them that we deserve the safest possible, public highway like all other highways across Nova Scotia!
+Tell them that we deserve the safest possible, public highway like all other highways across Nova Scotia!
 Your message will also be sent to:

 - Your MLA